-In an attempt to financially assist farmers of the country, the Government of India launched the Kisan credit card (KCC) Scheme in the year 1998.
-Also known as the PM Kisan credit card Yojana, this scheme was created by the National Bank for Agriculture and Rural Development (NABARD) to provide farmers with credit cards.
+The Government of India launched the Kisan Credit Card (KCC) Scheme in 1998 to financially assist farmers of the country, Also known as the PM Kisan Credit Card Yojana, this scheme was created by the National Bank for Agriculture and Rural Development (NABARD) to provide farmers with credit cards.

-The credit cards can be used by farmers to purchase seeds, pesticides, fertilisers, and more on short-term credit.
-That’s not all.
-They can also use it to withdraw cash from ATMs for managing their agricultural expenses and avail loans.
+Farmers can use the credit cards to purchase seeds, pesticides, fertilisers, and more on short-term credit.
+The card can also be used to withdraw cash from ATMs, so farmers can manage avail loans to meet their agricultural expenses.

-That said, the rate of interest tends to vary from one issuing bank to another, with the average interest rates being around 7% per annum.
-That’s not all.
+The rate of interest on Kisan Credit Card loans tends to vary from one issuing bank to another, with the average interest rates being around 7% per annum.
 The repayment period for the KCC card loan is also very flexible, as farmers can choose to start repaying once their produce is harvested.

 Bank |